 If traveling with younger kids, check out Baixo Bebê Leblon.
-The family-friendly beach area between postas 11 and 12 in Leblon has a netted-off play area with slides and such.
+The family-friendly beach area between postos (posts) 11 and 12 in Leblon has a netted-off play area with slides.

 Older kids will find lots to see and do on the beach: football and volleyball games, boogie boarding and stand-up paddling, and sampling snacks from roaming food vendors.

-At Parque dos Patins, on the west side of Lagoa Rodrigo de Freitas, you can hire bikes, scooters, tricycles, toys and huge family-sized pedal bikes for a spin along the lakeside path.
+At Parque dos Patins, on the west side of Lagoa Rodrigo de Freitas, you can hire bikes, scooters, tricycles, toys and huge family-size pedal bikes for a spin along the lakeside path.

 On the east side of the lake, at Parque do Cantagalo, you can hire pedal boats for a glide around the lake (in a swan boat, no less).